 Rome was the last destination of our fabulous two-week trip to Italy.
 Sort of a cherry on a yum cake!
 Italian cities are amongst my favorite – the art, architecture, history are spell-binding and the good food makes it even more worthwhile.
 We were traveling with our (then) 4-year-old daughter and scoured the internet for things to do in Rome with kids.
 Thankfully, my daughter enjoyed many of the open ruin sites in Rome that were part of our Rome 4-day itinerary.

 We followed an easy itinerary for the 4 days we spent in Rome and made sure we had enough time for wandering around aimlessly, indulging in scoops of gelatos, good food, and wine.
 We explored Rome after following Venice itinerary and then spending a few blissful days at the Amalfi coast.
-Dive into the Roman past with my 4-day itinerary to this awe-inspiring city!
+Dive into the Roman past with my 4-day Rome itinerary to this awe-inspiring city!

 Considered one of the 7 New Wonders of the world, the Roman Colosseum is an impressive monument.